Indumathi-Thiyagarajan/NLP/All about Transformer/Attention Mechanism.md

-* Attention helos language model to understand whole context of the text instead of one word at a time.
+* Attention helps language model to understand whole context of the text instead of one word at a time.
 * Embeddings -> words become numbers.
 Words with similar category are located close to each other in coordinates.
 * One ambiguity with these embeddings is, when consider just a word chances are it might not be able to know what context word refers to.
 * Example : apple a brand vs apple a fruit both if consider just the word will be located closer in coord which is not right.